 NZYTech can provide samples after the definition of customer needs and feasibility of product is confirmed.

-Does NZYTech offer lyophlized products?
+Does NZYTech offer lyophilized products?

 Yes, NZYTech can provide a broad range of lyo-ready or lyophilized product, both off-the-shelf selection or for a customized formulations